 WordPress maintenance is beneficial to your clients and it does a lot of good for your business, too.
 But there are some things you need to be aware of before you jump in.

 While offering WordPress maintenance will certainly make you a competitive and formidable force in the eyes of existing and former clients, that might not be the case with newbies.
-Not only will you have to compete against other web designers and agencies, you’ll also have to compete with dedicated WordPress maintenance pros like WP Buffs and SkyrocketWP.
+Not only will you have to compete against other web designers and agencies, but you’ll also have to compete with dedicated WordPress maintenance pros like WP Buffs and SkyrocketWP.

 A new offering

-Without the right tools or automations in place, WordPress maintenance services could become an even greater burden on your business.
+Without the right tools or automation in place, WordPress maintenance services could become an even greater burden on your business.
 Remember, you want to move away from time-based services, so this needs to be set up properly if you want to make it work.

 Website maintenance is a highly technical matter.
 If your skillset is mainly in design or strategy, this might not be the right recurring revenue service for you.
 That’s why it’s important to secure the technology and process before you start selling any new solution.